-2.28 Reasonable Accommodation
+2.27 Reasonable Accommodation

-Reasonable accommodation is making alterations or adaptations to provide access to otherwise qualified Persons With Disabilities in the use of the program and facilities, without causing undue hardship or substantially altering the program or activity, in compliance with ADA Regulations.
+Reasonable accommodation is making alterations or adaptations to provide access to otherwise qualified individuals with handicaps in the use of the program and facilities, without causing undue hardship or substantially altering the program or activity, in compliance with ADA Regulations.

-2.29 Single Person
+2.28 Single Person

-A single person is a person living alone or intending to live alone, and who does not qualify as an elderly family, near-elderly, or a Person With a Disability or a displaced person as defined in this Section, or as the remaining member of a resident family, or who is not a single, pregnant woman.
+A single person is a person living alone or intending to live alone, and who does not qualify as an elderly family, near-elderly, or a disabled person or a displaced person as defined in this Section, or as the remaining member of a resident family, or who is not a single, pregnant woman.

-2.30 Spouse
+2.29 Spouse